pultar/ase/doc/tutorials/qmmm/fecn6_water.rst

-This tutorial shows one example of how to build the transition-metal complex iron(II) hexacyanide, :mol:`[Fe(II)CN_6]`\ :sup:`4-`, solvate and charge-neutralize the system in water with MM counterions, and equilibrate the entire system.
+This tutorial shows one example of how to build the transition-metal complex iron(II) hexacyanide, :mol:`[Fe(II)CN_6]`\ :sup:`4-`, solvate and charge-neutralize the system in water with MM counterions, and equilibrate the entire system using Born-Oppenheimer MD.
 The QM code used here is ORCA.

 This tutorial assumes you have already gotten an overview of using :ref:`qmmm`, and have carried out the necessary benchmarks on basis sets sizes/plane wave cutoffs/grid spacing, density functionals, etc.